BadwaterBay/labelcopier-frontend-v1/README.md

 GNU General Public License for more details.

-You should have received a copy of the GNU General Public License along with github-label-manager.
+You should have received a copy of the GNU General Public License along with github-label-manager-plus.
 If not, see <http://www.gnu.org/licenses/>.